 - Uneven edges

-- Differences in color
+- Differences in color or asymmetric colors

 - Lack of even sides (look different from one side to the other)

 Also look for: